cuizhanming/space-spring/spring-ffmpeg/docs/INDEX.md

 → Check `README.md` (root) and `src/main/resources/application.yml`

 **...see it in action**
-→ Watch the walkthrough video (see README)
+→ Watch `docs/RUNTIME_DEMO.md` or the walkthrough video

 **...understand the architecture**
 → Read `docs/PRD.md`